hari7345/cattle-quarantine/PROJECT_SUMMARY.md

-# Project Summary - Cattle Quarantine App
+# Project Summary - Live Stock Quarantine App

 ## ✅ What Has Been Created